 What that means for you: It’s difficult to justify spending money on a website, especially if it’s new and/or isn’t making any money.
 For around $80, you can purchase the Genesis framework and a child theme, and you never have to spend another dime unless you want to.
 You’ll always be able to get support and access to the latest version of the framework without anyone asking you for more money.
 And the developer license means you can use the framework and any child themes you’ve purchased over and over again, on as many sites as you want.

 What that means: Genesis can do anything.
 Want to add a widget to the bottom of each blog post?
 No problem!
 Want to put a slider on your homepage?
 You can do that, too.
 Absolutely anything you can see can be moved, changed, deleted, or reconfigured so that your site does exactly what you want.
 You can choose a different sidebar layout for different pages and posts, create new sidebars for different parts of your site, or even make a homepage full of nothing but widget areas where you can drag and drop content.

-What that means for you: I won’t lie to you – Genesis isn’t quite as easy to use and change as something like Weaver II Pro.
-You won’t always have a handy page of checkboxes to change your font sizes or background colors (though that IS included with the Prose child theme for Genesis).
+What that means for you: I won’t lie to you – Genesis isn’t exactly drag and drop.
+You won’t always have a handy page of checkboxes to change your font sizes or background colors (though that IS possible with a plugin like Genesis Design Palette Pro).
 However, with all the resources available online, whether directly from StudioPress or from various designers and developers, it’s never difficult to find a step-by-step tutorial for anything you want to do.
 But if you don’t want to do any customizing at all, Genesis offers over 60 child themes, making it easy to find one that looks good with no tweaking.